Payment Data Transfer

 Test your integration using the PayPal Sandbox.
 First, log in to the Sandbox section of the PayPal developer site and setup test accounts.
 Then log into the PayPal Sandbox with a test merchant account and repeat the Website payment preferences setup steps mentioned above in your Sandbox account profile.
 For more information on Sandbox testing, see the Sandbox guide.

 You can use Payment Data Transfer along with PayPal payment buttons (PayPal Payments Standard) in any country where PayPal is accepted.
 There are fees for currency conversion and to receive payments from another country.
-For details, see Transaction fees for cross-border payments.
+For more information, see PayPal Merchant Fees.

 There are no additional PayPal fees charged for use of the Payment Data Transfer feature outside of the regular fees charged for PayPal payment button transactions.